neilchvz/cairahq-platform/identity/google-workspace/config-reference/known-limitations.md

 # Known Limitations — Google Workspace

-This document captures known limitations encountered during the cairahq.com Google Workspace setup — both platform constraints and new tenant behavior.
+This document captures known limitations encountered during the cairahq.com Google Workspace setup: both platform constraints and new tenant behavior.
 Each limitation includes the root cause and the production recommendation where applicable.

 ---